 WHAT THE USED CAR MARKET IS DOING IN 2018

-To see the top 10 best selling used cars in the UK in the first quarter of 2018 keep scrolling down the page.
+To see the top 10 best selling used cars in the UK in the first half of 2018 keep scrolling down the page.
 If any of them take your fancy simply follow the links to find some great deals from top-rated dealers via CarGurus.

 TOP 10 BEST SELLING USED CARS IN THE UK